Sanjanapotnuru1/Generative-AI-powered-idea-validation-system/README.md

 Many ideas fail not because they are bad, but because they are **never properly evaluated**.

-This system works like a **virtual startup advisor** that analyzes your idea, highlights gaps, and suggests improvements — all in seconds.
+This system works like a **virtual startup advisor** that analyzes your idea, highlights gaps, and suggests improvements.

 ---
 ##  Tech Stack